(Last updated 14th March 2022)

 Clue also allows the use of Apple Sign-In.
 If you choose to use this Apple service to sign in to Clue, Clue will exchange certain data with Apple, such as Device Data, your IP-address and information you provided to Apple when creating an account with Apple Inc. This may include a transfer of your personal data to Apple servers located outside the European Union.
 It is your choice if and to what extent you use the Apple Sign-In service and what information you provide to Apple.
 Absolutely no health data will be exchanged with Apple for the purpose of using the Apple Sign-In Service.

-The Clue app and our website also use third-party analysis and tracking services to track the performance of our services, understand how you use our services, and offer you an improved experience.
+The Clue app and our website also use third-party analytics and tracking services to track the performance of our services, understand how you use our services, and offer you an improved experience.

 Information on your usage of our website or of the Clue app may be collected and processed by Clue, or a third party engaged by Clue using a unique identification number assigned to you.
 Information about your usage will be deleted when this information is no longer required for the purpose collected, and will always be de-identified before sharing with third parties besides those mentioned under Section 7.2 to 7.9.